When initializing Aspecto SDK, you can pass the

 That means that if I set a rule where

 HTTP Request Path equals "/user" , and my flow starts with a request to an endpoint called

 /user endpoint, the rule will not apply, even though the user endpoint was involved.

 SDK clients are updated in real-time and changes are effective immediately, so be careful!

 Rules are run by their priority where 1 is the top priority.
 Once a rule matches a flow, no other rules will be applied to the same flow.

-If none of the rules match, the default sampling rate will be used (using
+If non of the rules match, the default sampling rate will be used (

 Sampling rules are ignored when running in local mode.